George Monckton-Arundell, 8th Viscount Galway

-George Vere Arundel Monckton-Arundell, 8th Viscount Galway, GCMG, DSO, OBE, KStJ, PC (24 March 1882 – 27 March 1943) was a British politician.
+George Vere Arundell Monckton-Arundell, 8th Viscount Galway, GCMG, DSO, OBE, KStJ, PC (24 March 1882 – 27 March 1943) was a British politician.
 He served as the fifth Governor-General of New Zealand from 1935 to 1941.

-Early life and family
+Early life

 George Vere Arundell Monckton-Arundell Galway was born on 24 March 1882.
-His parents were George Monckton-Arundell, 7th Viscount Galway and Vere Gosling.
-He had one sibling: Violet Frances Monckton-Arundell (14 May 1880 – 24 October 1930).

 He received his education at a preparatory school in Berkshire before attending Eton College (1895–1900) and Christ Church College, University of Oxford (1900–1904).
 He read Modern History and graduated with Bachelor of Arts and took the Master of Arts subsequently (this degree at Oxford, Cambridge and Dublin is an elevation in rank and not a postgraduate qualification).

-Viscount Galway married Lucia Margaret White, daughter of the 3rd Baron Annaly, in 1922.
-They had four children: Mary Victoria Monckton (born 1924), Celia Ella Vere Monckton (1925–1997), Isabel Cynthia Monckton (born 1926) and Simon George Robert Monckton-Arundell (1929–1971).

-Viscount Galway succeeded his father to the family's Irish peerage in 1931.
+Lord Galway succeeded his father to the family's Irish peerage in 1931.

+Career

 Military career

 Monckton-Arundell was commissioned a second lieutenant in the Nottinghamshire (Sherwood Rangers) Yeomanry on 1 January 1900, and promoted to lieutenant on 11 June 1902.
 In 1904, he joined the First Life Guards, the senior regiment of the British Army that makes up the Household Cavalry, where he rose to the rank of colonel.
 During the First World War he was appointed as adjutant general and quartermaster general.
 He was of the Royal Artillery (1933–35).
 In 1933 he was appointed Colonel Commandant of the Honourable Artillery Company (HAC) until 1935, when he relinquished it on appointment as Governor-General of New Zealand.
 Upon retirement from his post as governor-general he returned as Colonel Commandant of the HAC until his death.
 He was also appointed Honorary Colonel of the 7th (Robin Hood) Battalion, Sherwood Foresters (later 42nd (The Robin Hoods, Sherwood Foresters) Anti-Aircraft Battalion, Royal Engineers) in 1933.